arainchik/xray2link/README.md

 # xray2link

-`xray2link` is a lightweight, command-line utility for Xray server administrators.
+`xray2link` is a lightweight, command-line utility for [Xray-core](https://github.com/xtls/xray-core) server administrators.
 It parses your `config.json` file to quickly generate client share links (VLESS, VMess, Trojan) and display them as ASCII QR codes directly in your terminal.

 This tool provides a simple, panel-free way to list all client emails and export their configurations, streamlining client management.